twpayne/chezmoi/README.md

 ## Go to chezmoi.io

+You are looking at documentation for chezmoi version 2, which hasn't been released yet.
 Documentation for the current version of chezmoi is at [chezmoi.io](https://chezmoi.io/).

-This repository contains documentation for version 2, which hasn't been released yet.

 ## How do I start with chezmoi now?